mozarzaa/final_project_2020Sp/README.md

 Some news: https://www.vox.com/policy-and-politics/2019/9/10/20858938/health-insurance-census-bureau-data-trump?fbclid=IwAR2s1_ur8ElTtcGjPHKl1zN7D0slSoTbLggHBFRR8X-awwF_YLCJIgvn_4Q

 Some other sources: https://www.cdc.gov/nchs/nhis/nhis_2017_data_release.htm?fbclid=IwAR2s1_ur8ElTtcGjPHKl1zN7D0slSoTbLggHBFRR8X-awwF_YLCJIgvn_4Q

+## Files: Py and Ipynb
+### 1. central_analysis.py
+- This is the main file.
+Everything what our project does programmatically is done here.
+Codes here are built on those originated from **2.** and **3.** below.
+Most are, suffice to say, overhauled to the point where parameters are no longer hard-coded, but instead follow the general object-oriented programming structure.

+### 2. data_exploration.ipynb & data_exploration_2.ipynb
+- There are multiple files of these names but they are more like test spaces where we try out codes to look at the datasets before putting functional codes into "central_analysis.py".
+Specifically, "data_exploration_2.ipynb" is built on "data_exploration.ipynb" with more visualization though parameters and data passages are still mostly hard-coded.

+### 3. Household_Income.ipynb & Household_Income2.ipynb
+- Household incomes are read and parsed in ways that allow them to return an uniform data structure which can be passed into different functions to create different visualizations.

+### 4. presentation_caller.ipynb
+- This is the file we mainly use for demonstrations.
+It imports several popular libraries plus "central_analysis.py" as dependencies.
+Viewers of our codes may also run this file to observe the datasets in a comprehensive, interactive way.

 IS 590 PR - Progr Analytics & Data Process Final Project Proposal (Type II) Researh Question: